mixu/npm_lazy/readme.md

 Here are all the ways in which npm_lazy is resilient to registry failures:

-- All HTTP requests are retried up to a configurable number (default: 5 times).
+- All HTTP requests are retried.
 - All HTTP requests are subject to a maximum fetch timeout (default: 5000 ms).
 If this fails, the request is retried (or failed).
 - Invalid responses are rejected and retried:
   - Tarfiles are checked against the expected shasum, and cached forever if they match; if not, they are retried.